kieranram/BRefSpider/README.md

 # Shotchart Analysis

-This repository was created as part of a project for Georgia Tech ISYE 6740 - Computational Data Analytics and a separate project in ISYE 6420 - Bayesian Statistics.
-The spider was a shared backbone, while the
+This repository was created as part of a project for Georgia Tech ISYE 6740 - Computational Data Analytics.

 ## The spider